oracle/weblogic-kubernetes-operator/README.md

 If you would rather see the developers demonstrating the operator rather than reading the documentation, then here are your videos:

 * [Installing the operator](https://youtu.be/B5UmY2xAJnk) includes the installation and also shows using the operator's REST API.
-* [Creating a WebLogic domain with the operator](https://youtu.be/Ey7o8ldKv9Y) shows creation of two WebLogic domains including accessing the administration console and looking at the various resources created in Kubernetes - services, ingresses, pods, load balancers, etc.
+* [Creating a WebLogic domain with the operator](https://youtu.be/Ey7o8ldKv9Y) shows creation of two WebLogic domains including accessing the administration console and looking at the various resources created in Kubernetes - services, Ingresses, pods, load balancers, etc.
 * [Deploying a web application, scaling a WebLogic cluster with the operator and verifying load balancing](https://youtu.be/hx4OPhNFNDM)
-* [Using WLST against a domain running in Kubernetes](https://youtu.be/eY-KXEk8rI4), this example shows how to create a data source for an Oracle database that is also running in Kubernetes.
+* [Using WLST against a domain running in Kubernetes](https://youtu.be/eY-KXEk8rI4) shows how to create a data source for an Oracle database that is also running in Kubernetes.
 * [Scaling a WebLogic cluster with WLDF](https://youtu.be/Q8iZi2e9HvU)
 * [Prometheus integration](https://youtu.be/D7KWVXzzqx8) including exporting WebLogic Server metrics to Prometheus and creating a Prometheus alert to trigger scaling
 * [Shutting down a domain](#)